GORAM: Graph-oriented ORAM for Efficient Ego-centric Queries on Federated Graphs: Overview

 \section{Overview}

-A system that supports real-world \emph{private ego-centric} queries on federated graphs must satisfy the following three requirements:
+\sysname is a query engine designed to support private, ego-centric queries on federated graphs.
+There are three types of roles: (1) arbitrary number of \emph{data providers}, each of which owns part of the graph that we call the \emph{private graph}; (2) three \emph{computation servers} that run the MPC protocol to process queries; and (3) an arbitrary number of \emph{clients} who submit queries to the computation servers and receive the results.
+Similar to \cite{liagouris2023secrecy}, the roles are decoupled.
+Each party can hold any combination of \emph{different} roles, \eg it can be both a data provider and a server.
+To be useful in the real world, we want \sysname to satisfy the following requirements:

-\emph{1) Functionality:} considering the diverse real-world applications, we should support \emph{any} number of data providers, and handle \emph{arbitrary} ego-centric queries, \ie any queries on the sub-graph encompassing the target edge or vertex and all its direct neighbors.
+\emph{(1) Functionality:} we want to support \emph{arbitrary} ego-centric queries, allowing us to perform any filter or aggregation on a target vertex or edge along with all its direct neighbors.

-\emph{2) Privacy:} during the querying process, we should keep two information private: a) the querying keys of the clients, \ie the target vertices or edges; and b) the private graph of the data providers.
-Specifically, no \emph{crucial} information about the private graph, including the existence of specific vertices and edges, should be leaked.
-An additional requirement for the parties obtaining the query result is that they cannot tell which provider contributes to the result.
-Section~\ref{subsec:principle} shows the privacy guarantees \sysname provides.
+\emph{(2) Privacy:} we want to keep two information private: (a) the query keys, \ie the target vertices or edges; and (b) the graph, including the graph structure and the attributes of vertices and edges.
+Also, although the query result is revealed to the client, the client cannot infer which data provider contributed to the result.

-\emph{3) Efficiency and scalability:} A practical system should be capable of generating real-time responses for each query, even on graphs with edges scaling up to billions.
-In practical terms, we anticipate responses within a few seconds on graphs with billion-scale edges, thereby necessitating sub-linear complexity.
+\emph{(3) Scalability:} we want to support graphs with \emph{billions} of edges, meeting the need for real-world graphs.
+Also, we anticipate responses within a few seconds on graphs with this scale.